tl-its-umich-edu/my-learning-analytics/README.md

 1. Clone this repo. `git clone https://github.com/tl-its-umich-edu/my-learning-analytics.git`
 1. Then cd into the repo. `cd my-learning-analytics`
 1. Create a directory in your home directory called "mylasecrets". `mkdir ~/mylasecrets`.
 This directory is mapped by docker-compose.yml into the container as /secrets/
-1. Copy the config/env_sample.json into mylasecrets as env.json. `cp config/env_sample.json ~/mylasecrets/env.json`
+1. Copy the config/env_sample.hjson into mylasecrets as env.hjson. `cp config/env_sample.hjson ~/mylasecrets/env.hjson`
 1. Copy the config/cron.hjson file into mylasecrets. `cp config/cron.hjson ~/mylasecrets/cron.hjson`
-1. Examine the `env.json` file, you may need to change some of the configuration in it now or later.
+1. Examine the `env.hjson` file, you may need to change some of the configuration in it now or later.
 There are comments to help the configuration.
 1. Create a new `.env` file and copy the values from `.env.sample`, which has the suggested default environment variable settings.
 1. Examine the `.env` file.
 It mostly just has the MySQL information as well as locations of the environment files.
 1. Start the Docker build process (this will take some time). `docker-compose up -d --build`
 1. Download the latest SQL file from this link: https://drive.google.com/drive/u/0/folders/1Pj7roNjRPGyumKKal8-h5E6ukUiXTDI9.
 1. Load database with data. `docker exec -i student_dashboard_mysql mysql -u student_dashboard_user --password=student_dashboard_pw student_dashboard < {name of sql file}`

-You may also optionally place the json settings directly into the `ENV_JSON` environment variable if your deployment environment doesn't easily support mounting the `env.json` file into container.
-When using `ENV_JSON` put the entire contents of `env.json` into it as single line string.
+You may also optionally place the json settings directly into the `ENV_JSON` environment variable if your deployment environment doesn't easily support mounting the `env.hjson` file into container.
+When using `ENV_JSON` put the entire contents of `env.hjson` into it as single line string.

 #### Logging in as admininstrator
 1. Navigate to http://localhost:5001/ and log in as: